 Which we did, some what (again, this is not my strong point at all).
 I went back one summer for a week alone and my Aunt arranged a few day camp type things to keep me busy.
 Kayaking in the bay (SO MUCH FUN!) and rock climbing (eh) among other things.
 The trip was a success, and I had a chance to learn a lot more about my heritage and how that side of my family also thinks my biological dad is a douche, so that was a bonding moment lol.
 But the moment when I actually got to meet him, came soon after, when my Grandpa passed away and I made the conscious decision to go to his funeral, knowing my ‘Dad” would be there.

-Anyways, when he passed, I wanted to be there for the funeral, so my parents agreed to send me to Victoria on my own (R wasn’t interested in getting involved, and my mom didn’t want to “intrude” on this family gathering).
+Anyways, when he passed, I wanted to be there for the funeral, so my parents agreed to send me to Victoria on my own (R wasn’t interested in getting involved with that family, and my mom didn’t want to “intrude” on this family gathering).
 It was a little overwhelming at first, meeting a bunch of Great Aunt’s and Uncle’s for the first time…No cousins though… since my dads kids didn’t feel the need to attend the funeral of the granddad they’d known their whole life.
-Whatever.
-But I went, and I’m glad I did because I met my Great Aunt Yayeko whom I was named after (middle name) and everyone got to see me after so many years.
+But I went, and I’m glad I did because I met my Great Aunt Yayeko whom I was initially named after (middle name, although after the divorce my mom changed it) and everyone got to see me after so many years.

-But when it finally came down to “meeting” my dad… that was so pathetic.
-He avoided me the whole afternoon, until the memorial was winding down and I knew my time was running out so I made an effort to go and talk to him.
+But when it finally came down to “meeting” my dad… that part was so pathetic.
+He avoided me the whole afternoon, until the memorial was winding down and I knew my time was running out so I made an effort to go and talk to him before losing my chance.

 Needless to say, I was so pissed off.
 And that business card is in some garbage can where it belongs.
 Along with all my feelings for my sperm donor.